izzyreal/vmpc-docs/vmpc_specific.rst

 The first column allows you to specify a MIDI status, which can be either :code:`CC` or :code:`Note`.

+The second column lets you specify a CC or note number to match against.
+This number can be set to :code:`OFF` to disable a row.

+CC rows have a third column where you can specify a specific controller value.
+Set it to :code:`all` to match against any incoming value.
+Set it to a specific value between 0 and 127 to only respond when that value is received.

-The second column lets you specify a MIDI channel, or you can set it to :code:`all` to respond to MIDI messages from any channel.
+The last column lets you specify a MIDI channel, or you can set it to :code:`all` to respond to MIDI messages from any channel.

-The third column lets you specify a value to filter by, which for a note message applies to the note number, and for a continuous controller message it applies to the controller number.
-This value can be set to :code:`OFF` to disable a row.

 Press :kbd:`F4` to toggle :code:`LEARN` mode.
 You can also use the cursors and DATA wheel to modify associations.